PostHog/posthog.com/contents/blog/best-open-source-session-replay-tools.md

 ## 3. [UXWizz](https://www.uxwizz.com/)
 ![UXWizz - self hosted session replay](../images/blog/open-source-hotjar-alternatives/img3_UXWizz.png)

-UXWizz is a paired-down product analytics platform offering features like visitor insights, session recording, segments and A/B testing.
+UXWizz is a pared-down product analytics platform offering features like visitor insights, session recording, segments and A/B testing.

 A lightweight version of session recording is available, which only stores the URL of the page and the user actions.
 This is designed to optimize your data storage and remove some of the manual maintenance otherwise required by UXWizz.

 ### Who is UXWizz for?

-UXWizz’s is a good choice for individuals, and marketing and product teams in small businesses who want quick, qualitative insights into their user analytics from one simple and accessible dashboard.
+UXWizz is a good choice for individuals, and marketing and product teams in small businesses who want quick, qualitative insights into their user analytics from one simple and accessible dashboard.

 ### Strengths